 The Friends of Rockland Lake and Hook Mountain (“the Friends”) is a nonprofit organization dedicated to supporting the preservation of the local history and natural resources of Rockland Lake, Hook Mountain, Nyack Beach State Park, and Haverstraw Beach State Park.
 The Friends works in collaboration with the Palisades Interstate Park Commission (“PIPC”) and other stakeholders to educate the general public about these parks and protect these public lands for generations to come.

 Board of Directors

 David Neil is a principal at The Durst Organization, one of the largest real estate companies in New York City.
 He is the former Co-President and Chief Operating Officer of New York Water Taxi / Circle Line Downtown, where he negotiated the successful sale of the company after growing the business and consolidating operations.

-David previously co-founded an independent book publishing company to inspire the next generation of environmentalists, and founded a nonprofit volunteer organization to eliminate prejudice and discrimination in local communities.
-David received a Juris Doctor of Law from the University of Chicago Law School and a Bachelor of Arts in Sociology from Vassar College.
+David co-founded an independent book publishing company to inspire the next generation of environmentalists, and a nonprofit volunteer organization to eliminate prejudice and discrimination in local communities.
+He received a Juris Doctor of Law from the University of Chicago Law School and a Bachelor of Arts in Sociology from Vassar College.

 Liz’s background includes physical and social sciences, both of which support her passion for nature and its beneficial effects on people.